 Suitable reptile hibernacula, gestation and nesting sites for all snake SAR was identified during the baseline surveys completed within the construction footprint in 2015 are shown on Figure 6-3a to 6-3o (Appendix O).
 As per Section 4.1.5.1.1.13, critical habitat of Massasauga Rattlesnake was mapped by Natural Resources Solutions Inc. (NRSI) as suitable habitat within 1.2 km radius buffer around occurrence records (Figure 6-4; Appendix O).
-Total areas of suitable habitat for all snake SAR observed and critical habitat loss for Massasauga Rattlesnake within the construction footprint based on the 120 turbine layout are provided in hectares and are compared to the total area of suitable/critical habitat available in the HIWEC study area in percentages as follows:
+Total areas of suitable habitat for all snake SAR observed and critical habitat loss for Massasauga Rattlesnake within the construction footprint based on the 120 WTG and 99 WTG layouts, respectively, are provided in hectares and are compared to the total area of suitable / critical habitat available in the HIWEC study area in percentages as follows:

-Snake SAR Total Loss of Suitable/Critical Habitat in the HIWEC Study Area (ha) Shake SAR 120 Turbine Layout Eastern Foxsnake 90.2 (1.0%), including 10 reptile hibernacula sites Massasauga Rattlesnake suitable habitat 189.1 (2.2%), including 30 gestation and five (5) hibernacula sites Massasauga Rattlesnake critical habitat 174.1 (2.3%) Eastern Hog-nosed Snake 171.1 (3.9%)
+Snake SAR Total Loss of Suitable/Critical Habitat in the HIWEC Study Area (ha) 120 WTG Layout 99 WTG Layout Eastern Foxsnake 78.3 (1.9%), including ten (10) reptile hibernacula sites 66.9 (1.7%), include seven (7) reptile hibernacula sites Massasauga Rattlesnake suitable habitat 189.1 (2.2%), including 30 gestation and five (5) hibernacula sites 171.1 (2.0%), including 25 gestation and five (5) hibernacula sites Massasauga Rattlesnake critical habitat 174.1 (2.3%) 160.8 (2.1%) Eastern Hog-nosed Snake 171.1 (2.4%) 153.6 (2.1%)

-These calculations of total suitable/critical habitat loss are conservative estimates.
+These calculations of total suitable / critical habitat loss are conservative estimates.
 Specifically, the area calculation for suitable habitat of Massasauga Rattlesnake assumes suitable gestation and hibernacula sites could be found throughout the entirety of the HIWEC study area except where open water is present.
 Similarly, the calculation for Eastern Foxsnake assumes that all wetland and rock barren areas within 1 km of Georgian Bay, Henvey Inlet and Key River are suitable habitat.
 The area calculations for Eastern Hog-nosed Snake assume that all wetlands, rock barrens, mixed forests, cultural meadows and cultural woodlands are suitable habitat within the HIWEC study area.
-Two (2) sand barren features (Figures 6-3i and 6-3k; Appendix O) were also identified as suitable nesting habitat for Eastern Hog-nosed snake as this species lays eggs in sandy soil (COSEWIC, 2007b).
+Two (2) sand barren features (Figures 6-3i and 6-3k; Appendix O) were also identified as suitable nesting habitat for Eastern Hog-nosed Snake as this species lays eggs in sandy soil (COSEWIC, 2007b).

-With respect to hibernation habitat for Massasauga Rattlesnake, the construction of the HIWEC will result in the loss of up to 8 ha of swamp (0.9% of the available swamp type wetlands in the HIWEC study area), 2.8 ha of fen (0.4% of available fen types wetlands within the study area), and 2.6 ha of bog (0.3% of the available bog type wetlands within the study area.
+With respect to hibernation habitat for Massasauga Rattlesnake, the construction of the HIWEC will result in the loss of up to 8 ha of swamp (0.9% of the available swamp type wetlands in the HIWEC study area), 2.8 ha of fen (0.4% of available fen types wetlands within the HIWEC study area), and 2.6 ha of bog (0.3% of the available bog type wetlands within the HIWEC study area).
 This could result in the loss of up to 13.4 ha or 0.8% of the potentially suitable wetlands for Massasauga Rattlesnake hibernation.
-Where suitable habitat for Massasuaga Rattlesnake would be affected, it would usually be localized to wetland edges or overlap with a small portion of a greater wetland polygon, which would continue to provide habitat functionality for snake SAR located within proximity to the affected area.
+Where suitable habitat for Massasauga Rattlesnake would be affected, it would usually be localized to wetland edges or overlap with a small portion of a greater wetland polygon, which would continue to provide habitat functionality for snake SAR located within proximity to the affected area.